RobertTalbert/discretecs/MTH 325 Learning Objectives.md

 ### 8.1: Relations and their Properties

+__Objective for both 8.1 and 8.3: Represent relations in different forms, determine properties that are held by a relation, and compute the composite of a relation.__

 + Determine the ordered pairs in a relation from A to B (or from A to A) if the relation is given as a set in set-builder notation, in symbolic form, or in a diagram form.
 + Determine whether a given relation is reflexive, symmetric, antisymmetric, or transitive.
 + Given a relation from A to B and a relation from B to C, determine the ordered pairs in the composite of the two relations.